Indexical-Metrics-Measure-Advisory/watchmen-web-client/README.md

 # watchmen-web-client
+watchman-web-client is the front-end server for the watchmen data platform.
 Working with watchmen server side.
+See the <a href="https://github.com/Indexical-Metrics-Measure-Advisory/watchmen-matryoshka-doll/">watchmen-matryoshka-doll</a> for deployment instructions and end user documentation.

 # An event based frontend
 Includes